{{ node.label }}

 FAQ:

-Should I use employee rows or aggregate mode?
+Should I use employee rows or one aggregate pool?

-Why is first-year cost lower than annual increment?
+Why is the first-year cost lower than the annual increment?

 Glossary: